AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/amazon-rds.md

 ![](../../../assets/RDS_IP.png)

 For [!DNL MBI] to successfully connect with your RDS instance, you will need to add these IP addresses to the appropriate database security group via the AWS management console.
-These IP addresses can be added to an existing group or you can create a new one - the important thing is that the group is authorized to access the instance you want to connect to MBI.
+These IP addresses can be added to an existing group or you can create a new one - the important thing is that the group is authorized to access the instance you want to connect to [!DNL MBI].

 When adding the [!DNL MBI] IP addresses, make sure you add a "/32" to the end of the address to indicate to Amazon that it is an exact IP address. do not worry; the AWS interface will make it clear that this is required.